Opportunities for Children

 - Who is eligible to receive an Opportunities for Children iFund grant?

 501(c)(3) nonprofit organizations that provide direct services for children in the central Oklahoma area and have governing boards based in the central Oklahoma area are eligible to apply.
-Applicant must be an employee of the nonprofit organization and the organization must have a GiveSmartOKC profile.
+Applicants must be an employee of the nonprofit organization and the organization must have a GiveSmartOKC profile.

 - Can funds from this grant opportunity support operating costs?